Thomas-GeDaD/Seatalk1-Raspi-reader/README.md

 <code>nc -ulkw 0 ipaddress port</code>

+## General:

 If you need help or want changes let me know...
+(tested with Pi3 /4B and pigpio Version V1.71)